-Imagine your CEO walks into the SEO team's area on a Monday morning with a request.
-A competitor has started leading their category page title tags with a free-shipping promise, and it is winning click-through rate.
-The CEO wants your title tags to lead with your own shipping promise across the entire catalog by end of week.
+Your CEO walks into the SEO area on a Monday.
+A competitor just started leading their category title tags with a free-shipping promise, and it is winning the click.
+The CEO wants your title tags to lead with your own shipping promise across the entire catalog by Friday.

-On most enterprise e-commerce teams, this request triggers a project.
-Someone scopes the work.
-A spreadsheet of all category pages gets exported.
+On most enterprise teams, that request becomes a project.
+Someone scopes it.
+A spreadsheet of every category page gets exported.
 Writers are assigned ranges.
-Each writer rewrites title tags by hand, page by page.
+They rewrite title tags by hand, page by page.
 A reviewer checks the work.
-The changes get loaded into the CMS in batches.
-Two or three weeks later, the rollout is complete, assuming nothing breaks.
-The CEO has long since moved on to the next idea.
+The changes load into the CMS in batches.
+Two or three weeks later it ships, assuming nothing broke, and the CEO moved on to a new idea around Wednesday of week one.

 On a team running function-driven content, the same request takes about ten minutes.
 Here is what those ten minutes look like.